-Most modern building materials are not designed with multi-functional objectives in mind.
-The Center’s procedures seek out methods that create or reinforce cyclical regeneration at multiple levels.
-For example, processing saline water from brine can create magnesium oxide based cement, while producing fresh water and hydrogen energy as by-products.
+Fisk and Vittori co-direct the Center for Maximum Potential Building Systems, which works to design holistic systems that identify and utilize the full life cycle of products, buildings, and regions.
+While most modern building materials are not designed with multi-functional objectives in mind, the Center’s procedures seek out methods that create or reinforce cyclical regeneration at multiple levels.
+For example, processing saline water from brine can create magnesium oxide-based cement, while producing fresh water and hydrogen energy as by-products.

-Their projects over the decades have ranged from collaborating on an eco-friendly renovation of the Pentagon to groundbreaking planning and design approaches for the healthcare facilities, integrating a health-based design approach into green buildings, and designing adaptable building systems for disaster relief and ecovillages based on a re-design and re-engineering of the ubiquitous shipping pallet (conceived as manufactured from hemp).
+Other projects of Fisk and Vittori have ranged from collaborating on an eco-friendly renovation of the Pentagon to groundbreaking planning and design approaches for healthcare facilities, integrating a health-based design approach into green buildings, and designing adaptable building systems for disaster relief and ecovillages based on a re-design and re-engineering of the ubiquitous shipping pallet (conceived as manufactured from hemp).

 We had an opportunity to speak with Pliny and Gail at a special live episode of our podcast, Social Design Insights, where they shared with us and the audience some of their strategies for global change.
 Listen to the episodes below.